Rise to Success: Career Highlights of Tracy Chapman

 In 2014, Tracy Chapman was appointed a member of the Sundance Film Festival U.S. Documentary jury.

-April 2015: Performance on the Late Show with David Letterman
+April 2015: Performance on Late Show with David Letterman

-In April 2015, Tracy Chapman performed Ben E. King's "Stand By Me" on the Late Show with David Letterman, which became a viral hit.
+In April 2015, Tracy Chapman performed Ben E. King's "Stand By Me" on one of the final episodes of the Late Show with David Letterman, leading to a viral hit.

 November 20, 2015: Release of Greatest Hits Album

-On November 20, 2015, Tracy Chapman released Greatest Hits, her first global compilation release, consisting of 18 tracks.
+On November 20, 2015, Tracy Chapman released Greatest Hits, a compilation album featuring 18 tracks, including a live version of "Stand by Me".

-In 2015, Tracy Chapman released Greatest Hits, a remastered compilation album she curated.
+In 2015, Tracy Chapman released the remastered compilation album Greatest Hits, which she curated.

 2020: Performance on Late Night with Seth Meyers